r4victor/tenthousandmeters/content/blog/python_bts_03.md

 };
 ```

 After creating a thread state for the main OS thread, `pycore_create_interpreter()` initializes the GIL, which prevents multiple threads from working with Python objects at the same time.
 If you spawn a new thread using the `threading` module, it  starts executing a given target in the evaluation loop.
 In this case, threads wait for the GIL and take it at the start of each iteration of the evaluation loop.
-A thread can access its thread state because it's provided as an argument to the evaluation function.
+A thread can access its thread state because it's passed as an argument to the evaluation function.
 If you, hovewer, write a C extension and call the Python/C API to take the GIL, CPython needs not only to take the GIL but also to associate the current thread with the corresponding thread state.
 This is done by storing a thread state in the thread specific storage (the [`pthread_setspecific()`](https://linux.die.net/man/3/pthread_setspecific)  library function on Unix-like systems) upon the thread state creation.
-So, this is the mechanism that allows any thread to access its thread state.
+That's the mechanism that allows any thread to access its thread state.
 The GIL deserves a separate post.
 The same is also true for the Python object system and the import mechanism, which we will also mention briefly in this post.

-When the first interpreter state and the first thread state are created, `pyinit_config()` calls `pycore_interp_init()` to finish the core initialization phase.
+After the first interpreter state and the first thread state are created, `pyinit_config()` calls `pycore_interp_init()` to finish the core initialization phase.
 The code of `pycore_interp_init()` is self-explanatory:

 ```C
 static PyStatus